A Small Gallery of Photos

 Behvioral psychology held little interest for me, however.
 I was studying psychology to try to save my own troubled life, but rats and mazes and white lab coats just didn't cut it.
 So, in 1970, when my first earth-shaking love affair caused astrology to thrust itself into my world, to my great surprise I found the insights more deeply relevant and illuminating than my psychology classes.
 Before long, I was drawing up charts and doing sessions for everyone I knew.

 Ah, the halcyon days of youth.
 During the decade I was in Columbia (1968-1978), I was a member of an urban commune that bought a 300-acre farm and benefited greatly when friends started a non-commercial community radio station (KOPN, now 50,000 watts strong).
 I love community radio!
-In 1973 I went full-time as an astrologer, teaching classes and doing sessions to earn what was then a very meager living, and later played in a kick-ass Irish music band (hugs to my old compatriots in Swoop!).

 )